Why study in the United States?

 These are just some nuances of a US education, the overall exposure and experience is unmatched.
 See it to believe it!

-What are the different types of institutes in the US?
+What are the different type of institutes in the US?

 Public Institutions are funded by states and territories (city or county) and usually offer lower tuitions as compared to Private Institutions.
 Each state in the US has at least one Public Institution.
 Tuition for in-state students (students who have residential status in the state) is significantly lower than that for out-of-state students.
 Departments within a Public Institution may receive private funding to further their research or academic interests.
 There are also several scholarships that are funded through private endowments.